Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 These steaks are usually cut into 1 ½ to 2 ½ inch thicknesses from a trimmed beef tenderloin.

-The head of the tenderloin, depending on its size, can be cut into filet mignon steaks as well.
+The head of the tenderloin and thicker end pieces can be cut into filet mignon steaks.

-After trimming your chateaubriand and filet mignon steaks, you will be left with some random size pieces meat.
+After trimming your chateaubriand and filet mignon steaks, you will be left with some thinner end pieces and meat from the chain.

 This meat is awesome and should not be discarded.

-Some people leave the fat on (not the silver skin) and grind it into hamburger.
+Some people leave the fat on (not the silver skin though) and grind it into hamburger.

 How to tie beef tenderloin